 “You spoke of Blake and Kant,” she said.
 “Tell me again how they figure into your work.”

-Falling into passion, I merged into the effulgence of Asia.
+Falling into passion, I merged into the radiance of Astrid.
 Hereon, in the larval stage of our relationship, talk of art replaced action.
 Oils dried on the palette.
 Like the husk of a cicada flown away, the Painter inside began to feel betrayed.

 She did not wonder why I no longer painted.